 The journey begins with breakfast at Tomaselli’s Pastry Mill & Cafe in Elkton, an hour south of Eugene, serving homestyle cooking and mouthwatering baked goods like elk claw, a local favorite.
 Afterwards see Elkton’s main attractions, the enchanting butterfly pavilion at Elkton Community Education Center and a hand-hewn replica of the historic Fort Umpqua.
 We won’t judge you for sneaking in tastings at Elkton’s celebrated wineries — sip at Bradley Vineyards, the town’s longest-standing, family-owned vineyard, and Brandborg Vineyard & Winery, where pours can be enjoyed with a downtown patio view.

 Continue west to River’s Edge Winery for small-batch pinot noir and a glimpse of the winemaking process taking place just behind the tasting bar.
-The Umpqua River Scenic Byway shows the way to Grilled Berry Cafe, tucked into the Riverbanks Speedy Market, featuring fresh takes on southern Cajun classics.
-Enjoy the food at Scottsburg Park’s serene picnic area overlooking the river.
+The Umpqua River Scenic Byway offers great river views as the Umpqua tumbles in a burst of white water toward the Pacific showing the way to Scottsburg Park’s serene picnic area overlooking the river.

 Follow the Umpqua River to the Oregon Coast.
 Marvel at herds of Roosevelt elk at the Dean Creek Elk Viewing Area in Reedsport.
 These large mammals live here year-round and don’t mind if you stare.